SciML/SciMLDocs/docs/src/showcase/bayesian_neural_ode.md

 ## Step 1: Import Libraries

-For this example we will need the following libraries:
+For this example, we will need the following libraries:

 ```@example bnode
 # SciML Libraries